Tochjosh/Array-and-LinkedList/ReadMe.md

-## Front to back Search Algorithm and Linked List
+## Front to Back Word Search Algorithm and Linked List
 This project contains two files: